Three Things to Know about Testing for Your Anaerobic Threshold

 They’re long, I can’t keep focus for that long, and the results always make me feel inadequate in some way.

-Essentially, there seem to be several legitimate options to measure threshold:
+Essentially, there are several “easy” options to measure functional threshold power.

 1. The 20-minute test.